marcowchan/music-bot/README.md

 Unbinds from currently bounded text channel and leaves the voice channel
 ```
 ```
-!queue (video id or link) (video id or link) optional queues a youtube video for the bot to play.
+!queue (youtube video id or link) or (soundcloud link) queues a youtube or soundcloud song for the bot to play.
 You can queue more than 1 video at a time.
 Ex. https://www.youtube.com/watch?v=**id here**
 ```
 ```
-!playlist (playlist id or link) queues a youtube playlist (only the first 50 videos)
+!playlist (youtube playlist id or link) or (soundcloud link) queues a youtube (only the first 50 videos) or soundcloud playlist
 ```
 ```
 !next